Characteristics of the object

 Content of the Set

 Mahogany box with bras plaque on the lead, has two compartments.
+On the inside of the box, the lock is engraved with calligraphic handwriting: Mers Charrière / Collin & Cie, Paris.
+The upper compartment has a red lid with a bronze latch.
 The box inside is lined with red velvet.
 Case contains the following instruments:

 Upper compartment

-• Large bow saw with spare blade with chequer-griped ebony handle
+• Large bow saw of the Charriére type with chequer-griped ebony handle (marked COLLIN & CIE Á PARIS); spare thin blade;

-• Small metacarpal saw with chequer-griped ebony handle
+• Metacarpal saw with chequer-griped ebony handle (marked COLLIN ET CIE);

 Lower compartment